Using Multiple SMTP servers

 Here the first server is set to All Emails, the second is set to Event Triggered, and the last one is set to Newsletters.
 In this case, because no server is set to Segment Triggered Customer.io will default to using the first server for segment triggered campaigns since this server uses the fallback All Emails.

-We currently only support segmenting email delivery by the three campaign types in Customer.io.
-This means once you have four or more custom SMTP servers set we only use at most three servers.
+We currently only support segmenting email delivery by the four Campaign and Broadcast types in Customer.io.
+This means once you have five or more custom SMTP servers set we only use at most four servers.

-If you have at least four servers and set three to specific campaign types we still require a server to be set to All Emails like in this example:
+If you have at least five servers and set four to specific Campaign or Broadcast types we still require a server to be set to All Emails like in this example:

-In this case, the server set to All Emails isn't used to send any emails since there is a specific server for each type of campaign.
+In this case, the server set to All Emails isn't used to send any emails since there is a specific server for each type of Campaign and Broadcast.
 This is necessary so we always have a fallback server in case we add features in the future to make additional options available for delivery customization.

 When a server is set to None we stop using that server for email delivery.
-The campaign type the server previously was set to deliver emails for will now use the server set to All Emails for delivery.
+The Campaign or Broadcast type the server previously was set to deliver emails for will now use the server set to All Emails for delivery.

 If you have any questions about configuring multiple SMTP servers that weren't covered here, get in touch with us!